hanswesterbeek/ciapp/README.md

 The application reads a row from a table in MySQL and outputs it into a Json message.

-You can use the [docker-compose file](docker-compose.yml) I have provided to startup:
- - haproxy
- - Two application instances
- - MySQL

 The application uses [Flyway DB](http://flywaydb.org) to execute SQL migrations.
 Spring Boot will make sure they get executed _at application startup_ if you put them in [the right location](src/main/resources/db/migration).

-Also, have a look at the [codecov.io](.codecov.yml) setup if you're interested.,

 # What you will learn